RPI-ITWS/ITWS4500-S23-songi2/quiz1/Readme.md

 OR
 https://songi2.eastus.cloudapp.azure.com/node and click match history.

-You don't need to run it on your computer, it wokrs fine with Azure.
+You don't need to run it on your computer, it works fine with Azure.
 When a user types in a name of a university, the corresponding data about that university appears on the right side.
 If there are multiple universities corresponding to that name, it displays all of them.